janjagusch/text-analytics-lecture/README.md

     └── src                <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module
         │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+        ├── week_3.data           <- Scripts to download or generate week_3.data
+        │   └── make_dataset.py
         │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+        ├── week_3.features       <- Scripts to turn raw week_3.data into week_3.features for modeling
+        │   └── build_features.py
         │
         ├── models         <- Scripts to train models and then use trained models to make